encryptedninja/command-center/README.md

 * removing credentials from known_hosts for ssh `ssh-keygen -f "/home/user/.ssh/known_hosts" -R "[<IP>]:<PORT>"`
 * ssh fingerprint `ssh-keygen -l -f id_rsa`
+* connecting with ssh key: first make a key pair on kali: `ssh-keygen` then create the authorized-keys on the target machine: `mkdir /root/.ssh` and echo the public key there: `echo "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQD... kali@kali" >> /root/.ssh/authorized_keys` now we can ssh in to the target system from kali
+* connection timeout set: ssh -o ConnectTimeout=10 gibson@10.11.1.71
+* ALWAYS CHECK: cat etc/ssh/sshd_config | uniq
 * or (if you don't have a config file create one, nano does that automatically for you)
 * `nano ~/.ssh/config`
 * ```